The Design Archetype

 About the Design Archetype

-The Design Archetype reveals the process of design as a deeply hidden awareness (transition, translation and transformation) veiled in everything we sense and observe.
-Change expresses itself in small, microcosmic and subtle ways.
-Each poem and story harbor their own unique set of symbols, circumstances, inputs, outputs, impressions and feelings.
-Some stories appear to be strikingly similar, yet each should be likened to a snowflake harboring a series of symbolic impressions of its own design and creation.
-Observe, embrace and listen very closely; each is calling out to you in their own special way.
+Each poem and story will harbors its' own unique set of symbols, circumstances, observations, response, inputs, outputs, impressions and feelings.
+Some stories appear to be strikingly similar.
+Each story a snowflake harbors its' own set and series of patterns and metaphors.
+Observe, embrace and listen very closely ... each story is calling out to you in their own special way.

 We all participate in the search for meaning and purpose.
 We are all creators walking a path of our own design.

 The Design Archetype is based upon an infinite number of multidimensional impressions and overlapping fields of energy in motion.
 Each relative focus harbors the potential of generating a limitless number of links between them.
-Each correspondence is likened to a twisted, i.e. entangled, multifilament fiber composed of a mental, emotional, physical and spiritual filament.
+Each correspondence is likened to a twisted, i.e. entangled, multifilament fiber composed of mental, emotional, physical and spiritual filaments.
 Each filament is composed of an array of vibrational frequencies within an allotted band (spectrum) of observation.

 Blog Methodology:

-Each post begins with an original passage, followed by an AI-assisted poem and first story, all are based upon my original text.
+Each post begins with an original passage, followed by an AI-assisted poem and first story, all based upon my original text.
 The second story is derived from the poem.
 AI is generated and sourced by ChatGPT *.
-Each image is created in reference to the works of various artists and photographers, whose sources, credits, and contact information are provided further in this introduction.
+Each image is created in reference to the works of various artists and photographers whose sources, credits, and contact information are provided further in this introduction.

 * The author generated this text in part with GPT-3, OpenAI’s large-scale language-generation model.
 Upon generating draft language, the author reviewed, edited, and revised the language to their own liking and takes ultimate responsibility for the content of this publication.